HeySkidee/skidee.me/posts/my-sih-experience.md

 ---
-title: "My team just got selected in internal campus hackathon for Smart India Hackathon(SIH) team submission.
+title: "My team just got selected in internal campus hackathon.."
-This was my first time leading a team for a hackathon here is what I learned 👇"
 date: "2022-03-20"
 ---
+### My team got selected in internal campus hackathon for Smart India Hackathon team submission.
+This was my first time leading a team for a hackathon here is what I learned:

 **About SIH:**